dotnet/docs-maui/docs/user-interface/controls/map.md

 The appearance of each item in the `IEnumerable` collection is defined by setting the `ItemTemplate` property to a `DataTemplate` that contains a `Pin` object that data binds to appropriate properties.

-The following screenshot shows a `Map` displaying a `Pin` collection using data binding:
+The following screenshot shows a <xref:Microsoft.Maui.Controls.Maps.Map> displaying a `Pin` collection using data binding:

 :::image type="content" source="media/map/pins-itemssource.png" alt-text="Screenshot of map with data bound pins.":::